 First Yellow Plastic Bus

-Norris Coll would’ve been 63 today.
-Thirteen years since he’s gone, I still struggle to place his life in a coherent timeline, one that would make him justice, and ease my heartfelt emotions.
+Norris Coll would’ve been 68 today.
+Eighteen years since he’s gone, I still struggle to place his life in a coherent timeline, one that would make him justice, and ease my heartfelt emotions.

-And there were quite a few of it, along with flareups, recriminations, little betrayals, and several years squeezed between our times together and apart.
+And there were quite a few of them, along with flareups, recriminations, little betrayals, and several years squeezed between our times together and apart.

 In the perforated fabric of my memories, none forms a complete picture, but many have an underlying narrative of challenge, of daring to be bold and get away with it, or almost.
 He certainly would’ve never looked back, like I’m doing now.

 I was there the morning he got married by a judge.
 And we were together in the afternoon too, when he decided not to show up for his own wedding.
 Once he made up his mind, I couldn’t change it back.

 Somehow, he made me his emissary to the puzzled guests crowding the sidewalk in front of the church.
 Even though I managed to face them all, I never had the guts to ask his wife why she stood by him as she did.
 Till the end.